 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-In addition to the Delta One Club expansion, the airline also announced on May 4 that it’s opening a new Sky Club at Chicago-O’Hare’s (ORD) Terminal 5 this fall.
+In addition to the Delta One Club expansion, the airline also announced in May that it’s opening a new Sky Club at Chicago-O’Hare’s (ORD) Terminal 5 this fall.
 Meanwhile, the airline is expanding existing Sky Clubs in Nashville (BNA), Boston (BOS) and Atlanta (ATL) this summer.
-Internationally, Delta’s Sky Club at Tokyo’s Haneda (HND) will open in late July or August 2022.

 How to access Delta Sky Clubs